tangqi/tangqi.github.io/src/cv.md

 ## Journal Review
 Journal of Computational Physics, SIAM Journal on Scientific Computing, SIAM Journal on Numerical Analysis, Computer Methods in Applied Mechanics and Engineering, Journal of Scientific Computing, Chaos: An Interdisciplinary Journal of Nonlinear Science, MathSciNet, Communications in Nonlinear Science and Numerical Simulation, Computers & Fluids, Computers & Mathematics with Applications, Physical Review Accelerators and Beams, Physical Review E, Physical Review Fluids, Physical Review Materials, Nuclear Fusion, Applied Mathematics and Computation, Applied Mathematics and Mechanics, Electronic Transactions on Numerical Analysis, Journal of Computational and Applied Mathematics, Journal of Physics D: Applied Physics, Machine Learning: Science and Technology, Communications in Computational Physics, Mediterranean Journal of Mathematics, NeurIPS workshops, and more.

+## Workshop Organization
+* Algorithms for Multiphysics Models in the Post-Moore’s Law Era, Role: member of the scientific organizing committee, LANL, June 2nd-13th 2025 (proposed dates).
+* Scale Bridging in Numerical Simulations, Role: member of the scientific organizing committee, LANL, April 22nd-26th 2025.